Welcome to this Special Issue of EuroScientist on: Research Activism!

 Find out all aspects of the latest protest movements in France, Spain, Italy and about the bigger picture at the EU level by reading our special issue below.

 So what is the fuss about?

-- For the sake of Italian science and culture, by Francesco Sylos Labini, co-founder and editor at Return on Academic ReSearch (ROARS), Italy
+By Francesco Sylos Labini, co-founder and editor at Return on Academic ReSearch (ROARS), Italy.

-- Portugal in a research maelstrom, by João Sebastião and Rosário Mauritti, researchers at CIES-IUL.
-University Institute of Lisbon, Portugal
+By João Sebastião and Rosário Mauritti, researchers at CIES-IUL.
+University Institute of Lisbon, Portugal.

 Joining the dots: unprecedented level of pan-European research activism